Mauricio Dubon Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the seventh-ranked team ERA among all MLB pitching staffs (3.85).
+- The Mariners have the seventh-ranked team ERA across all league pitching staffs (3.81).

-- Mariners pitchers combine to surrender 87 home runs (one per game), the third-fewest in the league.
+- The Mariners allow the second-fewest home runs in baseball (87 total, one per game).

+- Woo (1-1 with a 4.08 ERA and 39 strikeouts in 28 2/3 innings pitched) gets the start for the Mariners, his seventh of the season.

-- In his most recent outing on Sunday against the Tampa Bay Rays, the righty threw six innings, allowing five earned runs while surrendering eight hits.
+- In his most recent outing on Tuesday against the San Francisco Giants, the right-hander threw six innings, giving up two earned runs while surrendering three hits.

+- The 23-year-old has an ERA of 4.08, with 12.2 strikeouts per nine innings, in six games this season.
+Opponents are batting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.